About Katharine Mocciola, PsyD

 (pronounced: Moss-ee-o-la)

-I love making my kids laugh, listening to live music, and finding poetic beauty in the mundane - whether that’s a cup of tea, a great book, or the grounding presence of the animals who share our home.
+I love making my kids laugh, listening to live music, and finding poetic beauty in ordinary moments - a quiet cup of tea, a great book, or the grounding presence of the animals who share our home.

-That sense of steadiness carries into my work.
+That same sense of steadiness carries into my work as a therapist.

 My Values